Felix Baumgartner

-Baumgartner is also renowned for the particularly dangerous nature of the stunts he has performed during his career.
-He spent time in the Austrian military where he practiced parachute jumping, including training to land on small target zones.
+Baumgartner was also renowned for the particularly dangerous nature of the stunts he performed during his career.
+He spent time in the Austrian military, where he practised parachute jumping, including training to land on small target zones.
+On 17 July 2025, he died in a paragliding accident in Porto Sant'Elpidio, Italy, at the age of 56.

 Biography

-Felix Baumgartner was born to mother Eva in Salzburg, Austria.
-His younger brother is Gerard.
-As a child, he dreamed about flying and skydiving.
+Felix Baumgartner was born to Eva in Salzburg, Austria.
+He had a younger brother, Gerard.
+As a child, he dreamt about flying and skydiving.
 In 1999, he claimed the world record for the highest parachute jump from a building when he jumped from the Petronas Towers in Kuala Lumpur, Malaysia.
-On 20 July 2003, Baumgartner became the first person to skydive across the English Channel using a specially made carbon fibre wing.
+On 20 July 2003, Baumgartner became the first person to skydive across the English Channel using a specially made carbon fiber wing.
 Alban Geissler, who developed the SKYRAY carbon fiber wing with Christoph Aarns, suggested after Baumgartner's jump that the wing he used was a copy of two prototype SKYRAY wings sold to Red Bull (Baumgartner's sponsor) two years earlier.

 Baumgartner also set the world record for the lowest BASE jump ever, when he jumped 29 m from the hand of the Christ the Redeemer statue in Rio de Janeiro.
 This jump also stirred controversy among BASE jumpers who pointed out that Baumgartner cited the height of the statue as the height of the jump even though he landed on a slope below the statue's feet, and that other BASE jumpers had previously jumped from the statue but avoided publicity.

 He became the first person to BASE jump from the completed Millau Viaduct in France on 27 June 2004 and the first person to skydive onto, then BASE jump from, the Turning Torso building in Malmö, Sweden, on 18 August 2006.
-On 12 December 2007, he became the first person to jump from the 91st floor observation deck of the then-tallest completed building in the world, Taipei 101 in Taipei, Taiwan.
+On 12 December 2007, he became the first person to conduct an unauthorised BASE jump from the 91st floor observation deck of the then-tallest completed building in the world, Taipei 101 in Taipei, Taiwan.
+Baumgartner was then banned from re-entry into Taiwan as a result of the incident.

+Professional boxing

+In 1992, Baumgartner had his first and only fight, in the welterweight class, which he won.

 Red Bull Stratos

-In January 2010, it was reported that Baumgartner was working with a team of scientists and sponsor Red Bull to attempt the highest sky-dive on record, using a helium balloon.
+In January 2010, New Scientist reported that Baumgartner was working with a team of scientists and sponsor Red Bull GmbH to attempt the highest sky-dive on record, using a helium balloon.